Arborist

 Job Requirements & Duties

-• Examine trees to check their age, health, and what care they need
+• Examine trees to see how healthy they are, how old they are, and what care they need to grow strong

-• Operate equipment like chippers, stump grinders, and aerial lifts safely
+• Use tools and machines like chippers, stump grinders, and lifts safely to care for trees

-• Prepare bills, invoices, and manage budgets for tree care work
+• Prepare bills, invoices, and manage budgets for tree care projects

 Education & Training